Translation agency vs. specialist company: who should translate your safety data sheet?

 Cons:

-Most agencies offer general linguistic expertise and may lack in‑depth knowledge of the CLP Regulation or REACH compliance.
-Even technical translators can struggle: the law requires that an SDS be compiled by a competent person—i.e. qualified and experienced in chemical safety.
+Most agencies offer general linguistic expertise and may lack in-depth knowledge of the CLP Regulation or REACH compliance.
+Even technical translators can struggle, as the law requires that an SDS be compiled by a competent person—i.e. someone qualified and experienced in chemical safety.

-Hence professional review by a chemical‑safety expert is often needed after translation.
+Hence, a professional review by a chemical safety expert is often needed after translation.
 This adds time and cost and partly offsets the agency’s advantages.

-During that review missing data may need adding, CAS/EC numbers verifying, correct classification determining, and OEL values inserting—crucial for legal and market acceptance.
+During that review, missing data may need to be added, CAS/EC numbers verified, the correct classification determined, and OEL values inserted—crucial for legal compliance and market acceptance.

 They know the official terminology and which parts must remain verbatim from legislation (e.g. H- and P-statements).

-They also check classification and H/P phrases; if the source contains errors or outdated data (e.g. changed limits, new CLP class) they flag and fix it.
-This guarantees the translated SDS is usable and lawful in the target country.
+They also check classification and H-/P-statements; if the source contains errors or outdated data (e.g. changed limits, a new CLP hazard class), they flag and correct it.
+This helps ensure the translated SDS is usable and lawful in the target country.

 Specialist expertise is a premium service and may cost more than a general agency, but it minimises risk.